apache/hawq-docs/install/install-cli.md

         |hawq\_segment\_temp\_directory|/data1/tmp /data2/tmp|
         |hawq\_global\_rm\_type|none|

-        **Note:** If you are installing HAWQ in secure mode (Kerberos-enabled), then set `hawq_global_rm_type` to standalone mode (`none`) to avoid encountering a known installation issue.
+        **Caution:** If you are installing HAWQ in secure mode (Kerberos-enabled), then set `hawq_global_rm_type` to standalone mode (`none`) to avoid encountering a known installation issue.
 You can enable YARN mode post-installation if YARN resource management is desired in HAWQ.

 	3. If you wish to use YARN mode for HAWQ resource management, configure YARN properties for HAWQ.
 For example, in `$GPHOME/etc/hawq-site.xml`: